PinewoodPip/epip/docs/Features/UI.md

 ## Target Status Bar

 ### Resistance and B/H Display
 The health bar at the top of the screen now shows character's resistances as well as their Battered and Harried stacks.
 The B/H icons will light up if the target has enough of them to suffer a Tier 3 status, and will blink when the duration of the stacks is 1 turn or fewer.
 Actual B/H statuses are now hidden to reduce clutter.

 ![Health bar showcase](img/ui/health_bar.png)

 ### Alternative Display
 Holding the "show sneak cones" button (Shift by default) will replace the resistances display with the character's current AP, Source and Initiative - very handy for planning and foreseeing enemy turns.
 Additionally, it will lower the opacity of status effects on the health bar.

+### Flags Display
+The "Display Common Flags" setting enables showing additional miscellaneous information under the bar while shift is held, including:

+- Whether Comeback Kid is available
+- Whether Attack of Opportunity is available
+- Whether the character is flagged as incapable of joining combat
+- The character's AI archetype (ranger, rogue, etc.)

+These flags are not shown if the character doesn't have them.

 ![Health bar alt](img/ui/health_bar_shift.png)